Is measuring social media ROI possible?

 2. Google Analytics is Your Friend in Need

 Not only should you focus on converting consumers, but you should also keep a track of retaining those customers.
-Google Analytics helps you measure all your social media metrics, goals and their results.
+Google Analytics helps you measure all your social media metrics, goals, and results.

 3. Compare Your Conversions Against Your Competitors’